-Alaska Airlines Business credit card details
+Alaska Airlines Business credit card basics

-So let’s take a look at what you need to know (and if you haven’t considered the card in the past, you really should consider it now):
+Let’s take a look at what you need to know (and if you haven’t considered the card in the past, you really should consider it now):

 Alaska Visa Business Card welcome bonus